Tapas15/Lamma_recommender/memory-bank/progress.md

 3. Improving error handling for edge cases
 4. Expanding demo data generation capabilities
 5. Implementing additional analytics endpoints
+6. Optimizing performance for vector operations
+7. Implementing effective caching strategy
+8. Developing A/B testing framework for recommendations

 ## Next Steps
 The planned next steps include:

-1. Implementing an analytics dashboard for recommendation performance
+1. Completing the analytics dashboard implementation
-2. Enhancing machine learning capabilities for better recommendations
+2. Further enhancing machine learning capabilities
 3. Improving user experience with more detailed feedback options
 4. Expanding testing capabilities with more realistic scenarios
 5. Adding performance testing for key endpoints
+6. Completing caching implementation for better performance
+7. Optimizing vector operations for large datasets
+8. Implementing A/B testing framework for algorithm comparison

-This journey has established a solid foundation for the Job Recommendation System, with a focus on robust testing, realistic demo data, and comprehensive API functionality.
+This journey has established a solid foundation for the Job Recommendation System, with a focus on robust testing, realistic demo data, comprehensive API functionality, and ongoing performance optimization.
+The recent additions of market trends prediction, recommendation feedback, and skill clusters analysis have significantly enhanced the system's capabilities.